 in terms of fast $(+)$ and slow $(-)$ fields

 that travel with different velocities $v_\pm = v_F \pm v$.
-As a consequence, when an electron enters e.g., $A1$, it fractionalizes into two modes: a charge mode that travels at $v_+$, and a neutral (or dipole) mode that travels at $v_-$ instead.
+As a consequence, when an electron enters e.g., channel $A1$, it fractionalizes into two modes: a charge mode that travels at $v_+$, and a neutral (or dipole) mode that travels at $v_-$.
 By fractionalization, we refer to the spatial separation of these two modes after their propagation along the arms (see Methods and the Animation).
-In the $S$ and $A$ modes, fields in the upper ($A1$ or $A2$) two arms have the same and difference signs, respectively, as that of the corresponding lower ($B1$ or $B2$) ones.
-With fields defined in equation~\eqref{eq:rotation_2}, $\phi_{A1} - \phi_{B1} = \phi_{\mathbf{A}+} - \phi_{\mathbf{A}-}$, and the tunneling operator alternatively becomes
+In the $S$ and $A$ modes, fields in the upper ($A1$ or $A2$) two arms have the same and different signs, respectively, as those of the corresponding lower ($B1$ or $B2$) ones.
+With fields defined in Eq.~\eqref{eq:rotation_2}, the relation $\phi_{A1} - \phi_{B1} = \phi_{\mathbf{A}+} - \phi_{\mathbf{A}-}$ holds, and the tunneling operator transforms as